August 7, 2023

 My sales and marketing colleagues stick by a target board.
 They have dashboards that quantify their effort on a daily, weekly, monthly, and yearly basis.
 Every week it changes and sets the tone for progress.
 They use a North Star, a goal to achieve.
 The goal is a number to be achieved by date.

 But, for engineering leaders, it gets tricky.
-One of the hidden reasons that could be slowing down your feature release velocity is a lack of clarity on your target board.
+One of the hidden reasons that could be slowing down your feature release velocity is a lack of clarity of goals on your target board.
 Is the goal just the number of features released during a time period?
 Or can it be something even more specific and quantifiable?

 When we have to quantify our efforts and those of our developers on the team with a number, we are left with estimates in the traditional sense.
 We need something more concrete and objective, not subjective.